-In general, a U.S. shareholder's gain or loss realized upon a taxable disposition of shares of the Fund will be long-term capital gain or loss if the U.S. shareholder has held the shares for more than one year and, if not, as short-term capital gain or loss.
-However, any loss upon a sale or exchange of the shares held by such shareholder for six months or less will be treated as a long-term capital loss to the extent of any actual or deemed distributions from the Fund that such U.S. shareholder previously has characterized as long-term capital gain.
-All or a portion of any loss that a U.S. shareholder realizes upon a taxable disposition of the shares may be disallowed if the U.S. shareholder purchases other shares within 30 days before or after the disposition.
+In general, a U.S. shareholder's gain or loss realized upon a taxable disposition of Shares of the Fund will be long-term capital gain or loss if the U.S. shareholder has held the Shares for more than one year and, if not, as short-term capital gain or loss.
+However, any loss upon a sale or exchange of the Shares held by such shareholder for six months or less will be treated as a long-term capital loss to the extent of any actual or deemed distributions from the Fund that such U.S. shareholder previously has characterized as long-term capital gain.
+All or a portion of any loss that a U.S. shareholder realizes upon a taxable disposition of the Shares may be disallowed if the U.S. shareholder purchases other Shares within 30 days before or after the disposition.

-A repurchase of shares of the Fund will be treated as a distribution in exchange for the repurchased shares and taxed in the same manner as any other taxable sale or other disposition of shares discussed above, provided that the repurchase satisfies one of the tests enabling the repurchase to be treated as a sale or exchange.
-A repurchase will generally be treated as a sale or exchange if it (i) results in a complete termination of the holder's interest in the Fund, (ii) results in a substantially disproportionate repurchase with respect to the holder, or (iii) is not essentially equivalent to a dividend with respect to the holder.
-In determining whether any of these tests has been met, shares actually owned, as well as shares considered to be owned by the holder by reason of certain constructive ownership rules set forth in the Code, generally must be taken into account.
-The sale of shares pursuant to a repurchase generally will result in a "substantially disproportionate" repurchase with respect to a holder if the percentage of the then outstanding voting shares of the Fund owned by the holder immediately after the sale is less than 80% of the percentage of the voting shares of the Fund owned by the holder determined immediately before the sale.
-The sale of common shares pursuant to a repurchase generally will be treated as not "essentially equivalent to a dividend" with respect to a holder if the reduction in the holder's proportionate interest in shares of the Fund as a result of the repurchase constitutes a "meaningful reduction" of such holder's interest.
-Prospective investors are encouraged to consult with their tax advisors regarding the treatment of repurchases of shares of the Fund.
+A repurchase of Shares of the Fund will be treated as a distribution in exchange for the repurchased Shares and taxed in the same manner as any other taxable sale or other disposition of Shares discussed above, provided that the repurchase satisfies one of the tests enabling the repurchase to be treated as a sale or exchange.
+A repurchase will generally be treated as a sale or exchange if it (i) results in a complete termination of the Shareholder's interest in the Fund, (ii) results in a substantially disproportionate repurchase with respect to the Shareholder, or (iii) is not essentially equivalent to a dividend with respect to the Shareholder.
+In determining whether any of these tests has been met, Shares actually owned, as well as Shares considered to be owned by the Shareholder by reason of certain constructive ownership rules set forth in the Code, generally must be taken into account.
+The sale of Shares pursuant to a repurchase generally will result in a "substantially disproportionate" repurchase with respect to a Shareholder if the percentage of the then outstanding voting Shares of the Fund owned by the Shareholder determined immediately before the sale.
+The sale of common Shares pursuant to a repurchase generally will be treated as not "essentially equivalent to a dividend" with respect to a Shareholder if the reduction in the Shareholder's proportionate interest in Shares of the Fund as a result of the repurchase constitutes a "meaningful reduction" of such Shareholder's interest.
+Prospective investors are encouraged to consult with their tax advisors regarding the treatment of repurchases of the Fund.

 Capital Gains and Losses.
-The maximum tax rate on long-term capital gain applicable to U.S. shareholders taxed at individual rates currently is generally 20%.
+The maximum tax rate on long-term capital gain applicable to U.S. Shareholders taxed at individual rates currently is generally 20%.
 The maximum tax rate on long-term capital gain from the sale or exchange of "Section 1250 property," or depreciable real property, is 25% computed on the lesser of the total amount of the gain or the accumulated Section 1250 depreciation.
-With respect to distributions that the Fund designates as capital gain dividends and any retained capital gain that the Fund is deemed to distribute, the Fund generally may designate whether such a distribution is taxable to non-corporate shareholders at a 20% or 25% rate.
+With respect to distributions that the Fund designates as capital gain dividends and any retained capital gain that the Fund is deemed to distribute, the Fund generally may designate whether such a distribution is taxable to non-corporate Shareholders at a 20% or 25% rate.
 A non-corporate taxpayer's ability to deduct capital losses is limited by the Code.